yoonje/ext2-linux-file-system/README.md

 # Comment
 This Project is not implemented double, triple inode indrect.<br>

-I implemented just single indiret.<br>
+I implemented just single indirect.<br>

 I`m waiting for your pull request!!